 Queens Construction Accident Lawyer

 The construction industry is one of the most vital parts of our economy, but it is unfortunately a very hazardous industry, as well.
-Construction workers injured on the job in Queens, NY, may be wondering if they have any options for compensation beyond a workers’ compensation payout, especially if another party is responsible for the accident.
+Construction workers injured on the job in Queens, New York, may be wondering if they have any options for compensation beyond a workers’ compensation payout, especially if another party is responsible for the accident.
 Scaffolds, ladders, cranes, and heavy machinery all have the potential to cause serious injuries.
-If you were injured while working construction in Queens and another party’s negligence caused the accident, it’s vital to understand your rights and legal options.
+If you were injured while working construction in Queens and another party’s negligence caused the accident, our Queens construction accident attorneys can help you understand your rights and legal options.

 Filing a Lawsuit for a Construction Injury in Queens